marios-code-path/demo-chat/chat-core/README.md

 A type to me has a name, and an objective.
 Everything about the name should be obviated in code, while code itself meeting its objective should be detailed and then carefully placed into the body of such a class.
 This means consistent naming, SANE typing, no comments should have to explain why a property exists.
+If a propery is metadata, then defer it's use till as late as possible.

 ## Type Serialization

-Serialization is a somewhat straightforward topic.
-Given an object state A, translate it into some representation that can be de-coded to arrive at the same object with the same 'shape'.
+Serialization says given an object state A, encode it into some representation that can be de-coded to arrive at an object with the same 'shape' or state.
 Some examples are JVM, ProtoBuf, JSON just to name a few.

 What matters most is that we can describe our objects within this serialization format.
 Since I am tied to JSON AND I have polymorphic types - interfaces with alternate implementations - its best if I issue some hints to the Serializer about how to describe object state.